-- Using the front-panel interface (on page 2-1): Describes the basics of using the front-panel interface. - Using a remote interface (on page 3-1): Describes the basics of remote communications and using the instrument web interface. - Application examples (see below): Provides detailed examples of how to use the Model 2460 in some typical situations. - Troubleshooting FAQs (on page 10-1): Provides answers to frequently asked questions to help you troubleshoot common problems encountered with the Model 2460. - Next steps (on page 11-1): Provides information about additional resources that can help you use the Model 2460.
+- Using the front-panel interface (on page 2-1): Describes the basics of using the front-panel interface. - Using a remote interface (on page 3-1): Describes the basics of remote communications and using the instrument web interface. - Application examples (see below): Provides detailed examples of how to use the Model 2460 in some typical situations.

+- Troubleshooting FAQs (on page 10-1): Provides answers to frequently asked questions to help you troubleshoot common problems encountered with the Model 2460. - Next steps (on page 11-1): Provides information about additional resources that can help you use the Model 2460.

-This PDF provides bookmarks for each section.
-In addition, the Table of Contents at the beginning of this manual lists the manual sections.
+The PDF version of this manual contains bookmarks for each section.
+The manual sections are also listed in the Table of Contents at the beginning of this manual.